anestisZioulis/Shelldom/README.md

 <hr>

 - [x] **CLS**
-    - Clear the screen from text and move the cursor at the top left.
+    - Clear the screen from text and move the cursor to the top left.
         - `cls`
       ```c
           >> cls
       ```
-      >A microsoft function was used for this in order to bypass the `system` command, due to the assignment limitation.
+      >A Microsoft function was used for this in order to bypass the `system` command due to the assignment limitation.
 Will not work in the CLion console window!
       More details for the function: https://docs.microsoft.com/en-us/windows/console/clearing-the-screen
 <hr>